avengers-p11/Documentation/Application CI Design/Jenkins/Disaster Recovery (DR)/README.md

 ---

-# How to Back Up, Recover and MTTR Jenkins Data
+# How to Back Up, Recover
 ## Backup Process

 **Backup** is crucial to ensure that Jenkins data, configurations, jobs, and plugins are preserved and can be restored when needed.
 There are two types of backups you can set up for Jenkins: